 While the development and use of the lands near the Mackinaw River have taken a toll on water quality and wildlife habitat, the Mackinaw River still represents one of the state’s finest examples of a restorable watershed.

-Conservation practices such as cover crops and filter strips are among the first steps towards restoration of this important freshwater resource, but farmers and scientists need a place to test, research and demonstrate the effectiveness of these methods.
+Conservation practices such as grassed waterways and filter strips are among the first steps towards restoration of this important freshwater resource, but farmers and scientists need a place to test, research and demonstrate the effectiveness of these methods.
 To that end, The Franklin Research and Demonstration Farm was established in 2004 to allow research on agricultural practices that benefit both farmers and conservation efforts.
 Through a 10-year cooperative agreement with the Franklin family, 250 acres of their farm was transformed into a place where farmers and others can learn firsthand about cutting-edge agricultural methods that benefit nature.

 Because the Conservancy believes it is important to balance the economic needs of farmers with ecology, the effects on farm income of implementing such methods will also be carefully evaluated.